 For additional details about RCR training for postdocs, contact the Office of Postdoctoral Affairs.

 The vision of the Woodward Center for Excellence in Health Sciences Education is to be a community energized to grow together as educators and learners.
 The mission of the Woodward Center is to cultivate excellence in Health Sciences Education.
 The Woodward Center offers a variety of programs designed to promote educator development, including monthly lunch-and-learn sessions, workshops focused on educator development, and participation in the Harvard Macy Program for Educators.

-- Analysis of secondary data sets
+- Analysis of population-based survey and registry data

-- Recruitment and retention of diverse participants
+- Recruitment and retention of study participants

 Both clinical samples and research samples are routinely analyzed in this clinically (CAP)–accredited facility.
 The Flow Cytometry Core Facility routinely analyzes both Clinical samples and Research samples in this clinically (CAP)–accredited facility.
 Two 2-laser, 4-color Becton Dickinson FACSCaliburs, one 3-laser, 8-color Becton Dickinson FACSCantoII, one 2-laser, 6-color Becton Dickinson FACSCanto, one 4-laser, 15-color Becton Dickinson LSR II and one 4-laser, 16-color Becton-Dickinson LSR Fortessa are available for use by investigators.